 2. Be sure to load your cargo correctly.

 Be sure to follow instructions on how to properly load the back of your moving van.
 This is important for two major reasons.
 First, sharp turns and braking could cause your precious cargo to shift around in the van which can be dangerous and damaging.
 Having them packed and secured properly will prevent this.
-Second, having an unbalanced back of the van will make the vehicle much harder to handle and can even cause you to be more accident prone on the road.
+Second, having an unbalanced back of the van will make the vehicle much harder to handle and can even cause you to be more accident-prone on the road with long distance moving in Kansas City.

 3. Accelerate gradually.